-Suggested research reviewers must be submitted using the provided spreadsheet.
+- Suggested research reviewers must be submitted using the provided spreadsheet.

-Click Here to Download PDF Application
+Click Here to Download the Application Guidelines in PDF Format

+The principal investigator must show evidence of independence, and well-established investigators should not submit projects related to their current area of research.
 Investigators previously funded by Ohio Cancer Research must provide justification that this application is significantly different from the previously funded project.
-Information regarding the results of the previously funded proposal and the P.I.’s success in obtaining further national funding must also be provided.
+Information regarding the results of the previously funded proposal and the principal investigator’s success in obtaining further national funding must also be provided.

 Subject of Research

 Certain types of projects are not recommended for support.
 Among these are purely clinical work of a non-research nature and requests for the sole purpose of equipping a laboratory.

 All studies carried out as part of the proposed project must meet standards of informed consent for human subjects and/or proper care for animal subjects.
 Institutional approval of all research protocols involving human subjects or animal subjects must accompany the grant application.

 A justification for budgetary expenditure is required.
-The Scientific Review Committee of the Ohio Cancer Research will review proposed budgets to ensure that the greatest number of projects can be realized with the overall funds available.
+The Scientific Review Committee of Ohio Cancer Research will review proposed budgets to ensure that the greatest number of projects can be realized with the overall funds available.
 Further, the Committee should be informed of contemplated major changes in the budget.
 Re-budgeting to travel is not permitted.

-Research funds may not be used for building or plant construction, and are not to be used to replace any obligations currently assumed by the institution or individual receiving the grant.
+Research funds may not be used for building or plant construction and are not to be used to replace any obligations currently assumed by the institution or individual receiving the grant.
 Research funds may not be used to pay any physician for any type of patient care.
 A physician who is doing purely technical or laboratory work, for which he has been qualified by other than his professional medical education, may be paid as a technical assistant.
-Research funds may not be used for salary for the P.I.
+Research funds may not be used for salary for the principal investigator.

 Charges for supplies, personnel services, and equipment obtained or expended prior to the beginning date of the grant or subsequent to the closing date may not be charged.
 However, the cost of equipment ordered during the period of the grant may be charged against it even though